 Exposure to Silica

-Filing a Claim Under the Federal Employer’s Liability Act
+Filing an Esophageal Cancer Claim Under the Federal Employer’s Liability Act

 While worker’s compensation insurance covers many occupational injuries and illnesses, railroad workers do not have access to this kind of coverage.
 However, workers who suffer injuries due to the negligence of the railroad company can pursue compensation under the Federal Employer’s Liability Act (FELA).